JoeEarlam/Fatal-Deviation/README.md

 * Extremely compact chassis to allow as much armour coverage as possible.
 * Four independently controlled drive motors, for redundancy and torque vectoring.
 * Small, compact and powerful lifter mechanism.
-* As much RGB as possible while still having enough power for the bot to drive.
+* As much RGB as possible while still having enough power left over for the bot to drive.

 ## Mechanical Design